Gap year pros and cons

 Cons of taking a gap year

-When you mention your intention to not move straight into college, people are sure to provide plenty of reasons why taking a gap year is a bad idea.
+When you mention your intentions to take a year off before starting college, people will be sure to bombard you with plenty of reasons why taking a gap year is a bad idea.

 You don’t need to take these negative opinions about gap years to heart, but there are certainly some cons you should consider before making your decision.

 1) People might not understand your decision